servo/servo.org/_posts/2026-06-30-may-in-servo.md

 To improve Servo’s **build times**, we’re moving more code out of our massive **script crate** (@Narfinger, @jdm, #44598, #44636, #44823), and reduced the size of our dependency tree (@jschwe, #44818).

-Several crashes have been fixed:
+Several crashes and hangs have been fixed:

 - in **‘content’** (@mrobinson, @Loirooriol, @SimonSapin, #45227, #44762)
 - in **Media­Stream** (@jdm, #44781)